InfosecMatter/SSH-PuTTY-login-bruteforcer/README.md

 The **ssh-putty-brute.ps1** is a wrapper script which uses PuTTY clients (either **putty.exe** or **plink.exe**) to perform SSH login bruteforce attacks.

-See the main article here for detailed description: https://www.infosecmatter.com/ssh-login-bruteforcer-using-putty-plink/
+See the main article for detailed description: https://www.infosecmatter.com/ssh-login-bruteforcer-using-putty-plink/

 ## Usage and examples